NHP Industry Bulletin – February 2025

 On 17th May 2023 the New Hospital Programme (NHP) held a Market Update Briefing Session with regards to the potential Programme Delivery Partner (PDP).
 The Market Update Briefing Session was an opportunity for NHP to update suppliers within the market about the PDP following the market sounding activities that took place from January to March 2023.
 The session included updates on the following; Hospital Transformation, Delivery, Design, Digital and Commercial.

-The session was run as a Teams Broadcast, the recording and slides can be found below:
+The session was run as a Teams Broadcast, the slides can be found below:

 Click here to download slides